-Now let’s look at what these benefits would cost you without a Medicare Supplement plan.
+Now let’s look at what these benefits would cost you without a Medicare Supplement insurance plan.

 - $0 for days 1-60 of a hospital stay for each benefit period.

 - Under Medicare Part A, you typically pay $0 for days 1-20 in a skilled nursing facility for each benefit period.
-In 2017, you pay $164.50 coinsurance per day for days 21-100 in a skilled nursing facility for each benefit period.
+In 2018, you pay $167.50 coinsurance per day for days 21-100 in a skilled nursing facility for each benefit period.
 For days 101 and later you generally pay all costs.
-All Medicare Supplement plans except Plan A and Plan B cover skilled nursing facility coinsurance.
-(Note that Medicare Supplement Plan A and Plan B are not the same as Medicare Part A and Part B.)
+All Medicare Supplement insurance plans except Plan A and Plan B cover skilled nursing facility coinsurance.
+(Note that Medicare Supplement insurance Plan A and Plan B are not the same as Medicare Part A and Part B.)

-- The Medicare Part A deductible is $1,316 for each benefit period in 2017.
-All Medicare Supplement plans except Medicare Supplement Plan A cover the Medicare Part A deductible at least 50%.
-The Medicare Part B deductible is $183 per year in 2017.
-Only Medicare Supplement Plans C and F cover the Part B deductible.
+- The Medicare Part A deductible is $1,340 for each benefit period in 2018.
+All Medicare Supplement plans except Medicare Supplement insurance Plan A cover the Medicare Part A deductible at least 50%.
+The Medicare Part B deductible is $183 per year in 2018.
+Only Medicare Supplement insurance Plans C and F cover the Part B deductible.

 - In general, Medicare does not cover health care you get when traveling outside the U.S. and its territories.
-You would have to pay out-of-pocket for all your foreign travel health expenses without additional insurance like a Medicare Supplement policy.
-Medicare Supplement Plans C, D, F, G, M and N cover may cover medical emergencies during foreign travel up to 80%, up to plan limits.
+You would have to pay out-of-pocket for all your foreign travel health expenses without additional insurance like a Medicare Supplement insurance plan.
+Medicare Supplement insurance plans C, D, F, G, M and N cover may cover medical emergencies during foreign travel up to 80%, up to plan limits.